rhylanbolt/developerdocs/README.md

 <p>You can refine placement settings later.
 For now, a basic configuration is sufficient to test API calls.</p>
 <hr>
 <h2>Step 5: Understand Your Inventory</h2>
-<p>Opti-X recommends items from your inventory.
+<p>Personalize recommends items from your inventory.
 Before integration, confirm:</p>
 <ul>
 <li><strong>Inventory is loaded</strong>: Check Admin Panel &gt; Inventory to see your items</li>
 <li><strong>Items have attributes</strong>: Games should have provider, RTP, category; products should have category, price, brand</li>